Does Paying Rent Build Credit?

 How to report rent payments to credit bureaus

-If you’re concerned about the accuracy of your records, note that rent payments, like any information collected by credit reporting agencies, is covered by the Fair Credit Reporting Act.[8]
+If you’re concerned about the accuracy of your records, note that rent payments, like any information collected by credit reporting agencies, are covered by the Fair Credit Reporting Act.[9]
 FCRA requires that all information reported about a consumer is accurate, so that extends to anything your landlord can report when using a third-party service or sending general information: tenant screenings, payment history and so on.

 Rent reporting services for individuals